HistoryData

 Key Achievements

-• Discovered and analyzed the mathematical curve known as the limaçon of Pascal
+• Discovered and studied the mathematical curve known as the limaçon

 Did You Know?

-• 02.He moved his family from Clermont-Ferrand to Paris in 1631 to better manage his tax collection duties and provide educational opportunities for his children
+• 04.He once moved his family from Clermont-Ferrand to Paris to provide better educational opportunities for his children

 Family & Personal Life